arduino-libraries/Arduino_EMBRYO_2/docs/readme.md

 # Arduino EMBRYO 2 library

 This library allows Arduino boards to control stepper motors to be used in the **EMBRYO 2** educational modular machine.
 The linear axis of this machine are controlled with the stepper motor, buttons and switches.
-Ths library has two classes:
+This library has two classes:
 - StepMotor class: allows us to control an individual linear axis.
 - Embryo class: allows us to control two coupled linear axis.